 - 10 seconds or more: Ideal for night shots like star trails or creating ghost-like effects with moving subjects.

-Quick Tip: Start with 1 second and adjust based on how much blur or motion you want.
+Quick Tip: Start with 1 second and adjust as needed based on the desired level of blur or motion.
 Every scene is different, so don’t be afraid to experiment!

 Source: pexels.com